Preparing Yards and Vinyl Decks for Fall

 Now is the time to get your lawn prepared for winter, and to reduce the amount of work you’ll need to complete in the spring.
 Trees can use a deep root fertilization as well to help set them up for a successful next year.

 Even though it’s cooler, unless it’s raining regularly in your area you’ll still want to water your yard and plants so they can have healthy roots for healthy growth in the spring.
-However, you should consider switching your watering schedule to early mornings – overnight, wet lawns can be damaged by cooler weather and may also begin growing mushrooms and other fungi.
+However, you should consider switching your watering schedule to early mornings – overnight, wet lawns can be damaged by frost and may begin growing mushrooms and other fungi.

 Task Three: Lower your Mower

 While you likely raised your mower deck in the summer to conserve water and keep your lawn green, it’s a good time to lower it now.
-Cutting your lawn shorter in the fall will prevent the grass from becoming flattened under show.
+Cutting your lawn shorter in the fall will prevent the grass from becoming flattened under heavy snow.